kplam624/Dojo-Finder/README.md

 ---

-The dataframe is then cleaned before we use the google api and being sent to a mongo database.
+The dataframe is then cleaned before we use the Google API and being sent to a MongoDB database.

 ![datacleaning](images/datacleaning.png)